-The FD1781 will accept and execute eleven commands.
+The WD1770 will accept eleven commands.
 Command words should only be loaded in the Command Register when the Busy status bit is off (Status bit 0).
 The one exception is the Force Interrupt command.
 Whenever a command is being executed, the Busy status bit is set.
 When a command is completed, an interrupt is generated and the Busy status bit is reset.
 The Status Register indicates whether the completed command encountered an error or was fault free.
 For ease of discussion, commands are divided into four types.
-Commands and types are summarized in Table 2.
+Commands and types are summarized in Table 1.